faishalirwn/burogu-zola/content/pages/about.md

 template = "about.html"
 +++

-## Hi there

-My name is Faishal, people call me Isal, I’m from Indonesia.
-I am a college student majoring Informatics at Telkom University.
+My name is Faishal, I’m from Indonesia.
+I am a college student majoring Informatics/Computer Science in Telkom University.